kblackstone/Dev/SE-Summit/README.md

 - Licensing the FW (Currently set for Bundle2, set to BYOL if you wish to use your own licensing)
 - Configuring the FW
-- Installation/configuration of the web server software
+- Installation/configuration of the Apache Web Server software

 To Deploy ARM Template using Azure CLI in ARM mode